mnieber/skandha/README.md

 ## Fact: the `mapDataToProps()` function maps data between objects

 The `mapDataToProp()` function takes a container, field name and function then it turns that field into a `get` property that executes the given function.
 The `mapDataToProps()` is a small convenience function that calls `mapDataToProp()` on each of its arguments.
 In our example, we see that the `todosCtr.data.todos` field is mapped onto the `todosCtr.filtering.inputItems` field.

+## Fact: the `pmap()` function adds type-checking

+The `pmap()` function takes two arguments.
+The first argument is an array that has a container and a container-member.
+The second argument is a function.
+The `pmap` function checks that the output of this function can be stored in the container-member (if not, then a compile-time error results).
+It returns an array that contains its two arguments (because that is the format that `mapDataToProps` expects).
+As you can see, `pmap` does not do any useful work at run-time, but it adds type-checking at compile-time.

 ## Fact: logging can be enabled using `setOptions()`